kengibson1111/go-stdlib/archive/zip/gostdlib-zipreader/README.md

 # archive/zip - reader

-This creates temp.zip and writes it to disk.
-An extension to this sample would be creating a zip from a directory structure on disk.
+This reads temp.zip, creates a temp directory, and writes the contents of each file in temp.zip to the temp directory.
+This example covers a potentially deep directory structure.